osilander/203.311/Week6/Week6.md

 ```

 Finally, take a look at the `ape` `plot.phylo` function.
 How can you change the appearance of the tree?
 Can you make a prettier tree?

+### Portfolio Assessment

+Above, you have inferred a phylogeny, but have not calculated any level of *certainty* in your tree.
+For this portion of your assessment, I will make a new multifasta file available with a larger number of sequences.
+You will need to align these sequences, infer a phylogeny, **perform bootstraps on that phylogeny**, and plot the phylogeny **with the bootstrapped values appearing on it**.
+You can plot the phylogeny in any way you see fit.[^1]

+[^1] In order to find bootstrap values and to change to plotting appearance, you will need to look carefully at the `iqtree` program options and `plot.phylo` function in `R`.